cherryot02/SQL-Injections/Following-steps.md

 # Introduction and Resources
 > [!IMPORTANT]
-> These are from my lab works so they are not exactly complete. :sweat_smile:<br />
+> Please do not do this at home, this is just documentations of how I did the lab. <br />
+> Also, I worked on this in early 2024. :sweat_smile:<br />

 ## SQL Injections
 I learned a little bit of creating databases with Microsoft Access and Excel in one of my first few classes for an Associates degree. <br />